 8. Gratitude: Being grateful is such an important part of our spiritual health.
 Beginning the day by considering ways you’re grateful sets the tone of your heart for the morning, and hopefully for the entire day.

 9. Tea/Coffee: This one likely doesn’t have to be mentioned, but it can be a delicious motivator to get up each morning.
 Looking forward to a favorite cup that is reserved just for mornings makes them a little more enjoyable, and can easily be combined with other morning activities.

-10. Candles: If you’re up before daylight (or even not) candles are a pleasant way to start a quiet morning.
-Find a few favorites and plan to use them as part of your morning routine.11.
-Essential oils: If you own a diffuser, blending a few favorite oils to infuse into the air each morning can create a special fragrance that you associate with your morning moments.
-The combination of peppermint, lemon, and rosemary is an invigorating blend that I enjoy many mornings, and with its properties of mental stimulation, rosemary makes a great choice for combining with mental activities.
+11. Essential Oils: If you own a diffuser, blending a few favorite oils to infuse into the air each morning can create a special fragrance that you associate with your morning moments.
+The combination of peppermint, lemon, and rosemary is an invigorating blend that I enjoy many mornings, and with it’s properties of mental stimulation, rosemary makes a great choice for combining with mental activities.

 Maybe it won’t happen every day, but making time to watch a few sunrises each year is certainly something special to look forward to.

 For even more encouragement to start your day well, I invite you to check out the 14-day Make Over Your Mornings online course.
 Try Day 1 for FREE, and if you’d like to read my personal review of the course, you can find it here.

 Regardless of what inspires you, finding things that you love and look forward to is the key to making your mornings meaningful.
 Pick a few from the list or choose some different things and make your morning moments a springboard for a beautiful day!